Early Learning Ideas

 Parents/Family/Community Resources

 Think about friends, families, students’ parents…. you never know what is available…and often for FREE.
-Many time companies have surpluses or things that they don’t need anymore.
+Many times companies have surpluses or things that they don’t need anymore.
 When I was a student teacher, a parent supplied our class with some great adhesive papers that we could use in crafts, etc. Parents or friends who work in restaurants will sometimes donate little containers or cups.
 Asian restaurants often have plastic training chopsticks that are great for fine motor activities.

 I got some great blank books from a friend.
 If you know a decorator or someone who works at a place that sells counter-tops, fabrics, etc, check to see if they have old samples for you.
 See how Deborah from Teach Preschool got some free tube blocks from a local store.